geekypathak21/Chatbot/README.md

 # Chatbot in TensorFlow 1.0

 The example on how to implement simple chatbot using seq2seq model in the python using tensorflow 1.0 version.
-In this chatbot I used attention mechanism
+In this chatbot I used attention mechanism.
+If you want to get more information about seq2seq model read this blog : [here](https://seq2seq.blogspot.com/)

 ## Dataset